Strandgaard96/GB_GA/README.md

 ## How to run

-For simple use of the GA install with conda
+For simple use of the GA install with conda install the env file.

     conda env create --file environment.yml